The Workflow assignments page shows the different phases of the documentation cycle designed using the Workflow designer.

-The Assignee column contains information about the team account a particular article and its status is assigned to.
-The profile image of the assignee account is displayed and when the mouse pointer hovers over the image, the team account name is displayed.
+The Assignee column contains information about the team account assigned to the particular article and its status.
+The profile image of the assignee account is displayed, and when you hover the mouse pointer over the image, the team account name is displayed.

 If the particular article has multiple statuses and team accounts assigned to each of the statuses, an (i) info icon is available next to the profile image.
-When users click on the icon the different statuses and profiles assigned to each status is displayed.
+When users click the icon, the different statuses and profiles assigned to each status are displayed.

-If the article is in a published state the Published DD MMM, YYYY is displayed and if the article’s current status is in any other statuses then Last modified DD MMM, YYYY is displayed.
+If the article is in a published state, the Published DD MMM, YYYY is displayed.
+If the article’s current status is in any other status, then Last modified DD MMM, YYYY is displayed.